-It’s been almost two years since the deadline to upgrade POS, cash registers, and credit card machines to accept chip credit cards, but there are still a lot of misconceptions about what exactly this upgrade means and even why chip cards are beneficial.
+It’s been a few years since the deadline to upgrade POS, cash registers, and credit card machines to accept chip credit cards, but there are still a lot of misconceptions about what exactly this upgrade means and even why chip cards are beneficial.

 At CardFellow we’ve heard it all, so we decided to address these myths and misinformation to help you make the right decision for your business.

 Chip cards are the next evolution of card-based payments, and it’s important to understand the differences between chip and magnetic stripe cards.
 If your business still hasn’t upgraded to accept chip cards (or you have, but don’t know much about why), this article will help demystify some of the most common misunderstandings about them.
 The myths:

 - Chips Are Less Secure than Magnetic Stripes

 - EMV Compliance is Required by Law

 Although relatively new to the US, chip technology isn’t new.
 Germany and France deployed standards in the 1980s.